joofio/online-cv/_posts/2021-12-15-regression-julia.markdown

 {% gist 7a308fca326bbeded0cd322d0932c3c4 %}

 For today, we are going to try to predict the variable **time**.
 This variable is the time to the event, which can be death or not.
 So time is the amount of time needed until that event, whether death or follow-up period.
-So we need to evaluate more in detail the target variable with some visualizations.
+So we need to evaluate in detail the target variable with some visualizations.

 ![glimpse of the dataset](/assets/img/julia-2/julia-2-0.png)

-Time to event has a median of +- 110 and interquartile of 125.
+Time to the event has a median of +- 110 and an interquartile of 125.
 Now for a frequency plot.

 ![glimpse of the dataset](/assets/img/julia-2/julia-2-1.png)

-We have at least two peaks of time frequency around 90 and 210.
+We have at least two peaks of time-frequency around 90 and 210.

 ![glimpse of the dataset](/assets/img/julia-2/julia-2-2.png)

-For a further inspection, we ploted age vs time.
+For a further inspection, we plotted age vs time.
 There is a negative correlation between them (even if low), as would be expected.
-Now for event vs time.
+Now for the event vs time.

 ![glimpse of the dataset](/assets/img/julia-2/julia-2-3.png)

 As expected, Event is a major differentiator for the value of time.
-So it will be natural that the variable event has a lot of impact into our model.
+So it will be natural that the variable event has a lot of impact on our model.
 Now to prepare the data for applying the models, we will coerce into specific scitypes for better handling by the models.
 More information on scitypes [here](https://docs.juliahub.com/MLJScientificTypes/XeLZr/0.2.9/).

 ```julia
 coerce!(dataset, Count=>MLJ.Continuous);
 ```

 ## Creating Models
-Preparing data is important for starting the model creation, so we will divide data in target (y) and remaining features (X).
+Preparing data is important for starting the model creation, so we will divide data into target (y) and remaining features (X).

 {% gist 0f5688a0d23eec602e47408daf32b486 %}